 Christine brought the Bald Eagle to South Wilton Vet Group in Connecticut for a full exam.

-The good news was that x-rays found no broken bones and that feather damage prevented the eagle from flying.
+The good news is that x-rays reveal no broken bones, and feather damage is preventing the eagle from flying.

 The bad news.

-This beautiful bird had a lead level of 24.8.
+This beautiful bird has a lead level of 24.8.

 Normal levels should be under 10.